-2. Railroad Crossings - In 2009, according to the Federal Railroad Administration, an estimated 1,925 collisions occurred at railroad crossings, and 247 people were killed as a result.
-That same year, California had an estimated 115 collisions occurring at railroad crossings, with a loss of 29 lives.45 Always be aware when near a railroad crossing, and watch for warning signs.
+2. Railroad Crossings - In 2015, according to the Federal Railroad Administration, an estimated 2,060 collisions occurred at railroad crossings across the nation resulting in 237 deaths and 990 injuries.
+In California 148 highway-rail incidents occurred, which was the second highest rate in the country after Texas with 224.1 Always be aware when near a railroad crossing, and watch for warning signs.
 When you see a train approaching, you should stop and wait until it passes.
 Trains cannot stop quickly; at 55 mph, it can take at least a mile, or 18 football fields, for a train to stop.
 Make sure you don't get trapped on the tracks.
 If your vehicle stalls while you are on a crossing, immediately get everyone out and far away from the tracks, and notify the police right away.
 If a train is approaching, have everyone run in the direction it is coming from so that you don't get hit by debris.
 You must stop at least 15 feet from a railroad grade crossing under the following circumstances:

 - A clearly visible electric or mechanical signal device or a human flagman gives warning of the approach or passage of a train;